-The following screens described in this manual are the screens for Mitsubishi Electric's display unit.
+- (1) The unit names, cable names and various specifications are subject to change without notice.
+Please confirm these before placing an order. - (2) The screens described in this manual are the screens for Mitsubishi Electric's display unit.

-If the display unit you are using is not manufactured by Mitsubishi, please contact the machine tool builder.
+If the display unit you are using is not manufactured by Mitsubishi Electric, please contact the machine tool builder.